oddbird/oddleventy/content/blog/elsewhere/mozdev/shape-editor.md

 ---
-title: Edit your CSS Shapes with the Shape Path Editor
+title: Edit CSS Shapes in the Browser
 sub: For quick visual adjustments directly on the page
 author: miriam
 date: 2019-11-25